box/developer.box.com/content/guides/box-ai/ai-models/index.md

 # Supported AI models

+There are two types of AI models supported by Box: core and customer-enabled.

+The core Box AI models are default in the Box AI service and are available to all customers.

+The customer-enabled models are available for Box admins to enable in the Admin Console, or to request to have them available.
+In some instances, these models can be subject to additional terms.

 ## Using models

-You can use the supported AI models:
+How to use the supported AI models:

 - get the [default AI agent configuration][agent],
 - override the AI agent configuration used in [`POST 2.0/ai/ask`][ask], [`POST 2.0/ai/text_gen`][text-gen], [`POST 2.0/ai/extract`][extract], [`POST 2.0/ai/extract_structured`][extract-structured] endpoints.